matipuig/docker-nginx-certbot-template/README.md

 }
 ```

+## Security considerations

+### Databases

+- Databases should never expose their ports to be accesed.
+For example, 3306 in MariaDB must always be protected.
+Other way, it could leave the database exposed to a brute force attack.
+Even if you are protected by a reverse proxy with some request rate, it creates a risk.
+The consequences of having the root user stolen would be terrible.
+- If you have to expose your database (not recommended), then you should disable the root user.
+This way, you should only login with a user with less privileges and harder to guess (security trough obscurity it's not a good technique...).
+- You might need to keep the root user, even though it's recommended to disable it.
+For example, you might need it in some databases to see performance issues (like in MariaDB).
+- Apps shouldn't use root user for the database.
+It's recommended to have a less privileged user for each app.

+### Database managers

+- If you have to use a database manager (like PhpMyAdmin or Adminer), first of all, disable root user login at any cost.
+If it's that important to see something with the root user, then you should interact by the CLI.
+The root user is the easier to guess (you only have to guess the password) and it also has high privileges.
+- Never expose the database managers ports directly, like "8080:8080".
+Use a reverse proxy instead.
+This way you can protect the app against brute force attacks with a rate limiter and also add more security with more layers like auth_basic.
+- If you can, add a whitelist with only localhost as the allowed IP.
+This way you can prevent any IP to access your database manager.
+If you don't have a VPN, or you cannot access as localhost, you can use a [SSH tunnel](https://www.ssh.com/ssh/tunneling/example).

 ## Issues

 I tried these in Windows and Linux and I didn't have problems.
 If you have any issue, please, let me know.